A Mid~Autumn Night's Dream

 A set of two mooncakes paired with Lotus Jade Tea in the Haute Couture Tea Collection retails at S$70, while a set of four Mooncakes retails at S$60.
 Both come in the elegant Lotus Jade Tea Mooncake gift box.

-To purchase, visit www.twgtea.com for outlet locations and its online store.
+To purchase, visit twgtea.com for outlet locations and its online store.
 Orders are accepted until Oct 4.

 BAKERZIN